dapp-org/k-uniswap-v2/src/uniswap.act.md

 ### Burn

-The `burn` function burns all the liquidity tokens owned by the exchange contract and sends the equivalent exchange tokens to the address specified by `to`.
+The `burn` function burns all the liquidity tokens owned by the pair contract and sends a proportionate amount of each token in the pair to the address specified by `to`.
-The liquidity tokens should be sent to the contract atomically before calling `burn`, otherwise they can be withdrawn by a third-party with a call to `skim`.
+Sending liquidity tokens to the contract and calling `burn` should happen atomically, otherwise the tokens can be withdrawn by a third-party with a call to `skim`.

-`burn` also optionally generates protocol fees, depending on whether the value of `feeTo` is equal to `address(0)`.
+`burn` also optionally generates protocol fees, if the value of `feeTo` is not `0`.

-This function requires that the balances of the ERC20 tokens associated with the exchange are below `MAX_UINT_112 - 1`
+This function requires that the `UniswapV2Exchange` contract's balance of the two pair tokens does not exceed `MAX_UINT_112 - 1`.

 ```act
 behaviour burn of UniswapV2Exchange